-All The 'Predator' Movies Ranked: From 'Prey' To 'Requiem'
+All the 'Predator' Movies Ranked: From 'Prey' to 'Requiem'

 This is the sort of movie that should never have worked, but sort of did?

-Alien vs. Predator featured just the right amount of video game-style silliness.
+Alien vs. Predator, from 2004, featured just the right amount of video game-style silliness.
 Given the fact it was directed by Paul W.S.
 Anderson, the man behind an incredible nine video game movie adaptations, that makes a lot of sense.

-Alien vs. Predator carries a lot of energy seen in his Resident Evil movie series.
-Just wild, and silly but fun.
+Alien vs. Predator carries a lot of the energy seen in his Resident Evil movie series.
+Just wild and silly -- but fun.

 4. Predator 2

-Predator 2 was poorly received upon release but, as time goes by, it's become a little more appreciated for the big, albeit slightly bizarre, swings it took.
+Predator 2 was poorly received upon release in 1990, but, as time goes by, it's become a little more appreciated for the big, albeit slightly bizarre, swings it took.

 Predator 2 took the story out of the jungle and into the city, but also bogged down the narrative with a strange, Robocop-esque, drug dealing subplot.
 It's elevated by a pretty cool Danny Glover performance and uh...
 Gary Busey.
 Personally, I'm a huge fan of the ending, which takes Danny Glover's character onto the Predator's ship for a final battle.